Jaya8277/Sugar_Cosmetic/README.md

 All pages are responsive yet, pages are not properly visible on small screen devices as we were having only 6 days to complete the project.

 # Contributers
-contributers--> A Goutham , shivam rathore , Shubham kashyap , jaya vishwakarma , Parimal Biswas
+contributers--> A Goutham , shivam rathore , Shubham kashyap , jaya vishwakarma , Parimal Biswas.